Posner–Schlossman syndrome: Signs and symptoms

 Ocular hypertension (IOP 30 - 70 mmHg) with open angle of anterior chamber and unilateral mild granulomatous anterior uveitis are hallmark signs of Posner–Schlossman syndrome.
 On slit-lamp examination, conjunctival injections, epithelial corneal edema, small to medium-sized fine keratitic precipitates, aqueous cells and flare may also be noted.
 Blurring of vision, eye pain and discomfort are the main symptoms.
 Colored halos may occur due to elevated IOP.
 Symptoms last from several hours to weeks and may be recurrent.
 IOP and aqueous humor outflow return to normal in the remission periods.

 Etiology

 Exact etiology of PSS is unknown.
 Since it was first described, A number of noninfectious etiological theories have been proposed including autonomic dysregulation, allergy, variation of developmental glaucoma, autoimmune/HLA-Bw54 and abnormality of the ciliary vasculature.
 Initially, infectious etiologies were not considered because of the episodic nature of the acute attacks.
-Recently, infectious theories associated with organisms like H. pylori, Herpes simplex virus, Varicella zoster virus, Cytomegalovirus, B. burgdorferi etc. are also emerged in medical literature.
+Recently, infectious theories associated with organisms like Helicobacter pylori, herpes simplex virus, varicella zoster virus, Cytomegalovirus, Borrelia burgdorferi, etc. have also emerged in medical literature.